MicahCarrick/micahcarrick-posts/aerospike-aws-instances/aerospike-aws-instances.md

 * [Aerospike Cloud-Based Flash ACT Results](https://www.aerospike.com/docs/operations/plan/ssd/ssd_certification.html#cloud-based-flash) provides some baseline TPS numbers for various instances, however, I typically do a custom test using the open-source [Aerospike Certification Tool (ACT)](https://github.com/aerospike/act).
 This is the only way to get an accurate profile of the SSD's performance profile for a specific workload.
 * [Aerospike Capacity Planning Guide](https://www.aerospike.com/docs/operations/plan/capacity/) provides details on how to calculate the RAM, SSD storage, and SSD throughput needs for a specific workload.

-The following table compares the instance types on my short list.
+The following table compares the maximum size instance types for each family on my short list.
 The cost is broken down into annual cost per some unit of capacity.
 This makes it easy to make a first pass at which instance familiy is going to be a good fit for a specific workload.

 | Instance         | vCPU |     SSD |   DRAM |   TPS² |  Hourly | per GB SSD   | per GB DRAM   | per 1k TPS²   |